NBA Trade Rumors: Sixers’ Jahlil Okafor or Nerlens Noel On Trading Block?

 Sadly, Okafor’s NBA star value has been tarnished in the past season and a half.

-Lending credence to the NBA trade rumors surrounding him, the 6’11”, 275 pound Okafor has failed to capitalize on a lot of the promise that the Sixers thought he had when they drafted him in 2015.
+Lending credence to the NBA trade rumors surrounding him, the 6’11”, 275 pound Okafor has failed to capitalize on the promise that the Sixers thought he had when they drafted him in 2015.
 After posting an average of 17.5 points per game his rookie year in a season in which the Sixers went 10-72, the former Duke player has taken a back seat to Embiid as well as Noel.

-That backseat has, unfortunately, given way to little-to-no playing time for the once promising Okafor, who is averaging just 11.2 points in 22.8 minutes per game this season, a campaign in which he has also racked up a few “DNP” designations from Sixers coach Brett Brown.
+That backseat has, unfortunately, given way to little-to-no playing time for the once promising Okafor, who is averaging just 11.2 points in 22.8 minutes per game this season; a campaign in which he has also racked up a few “DNP” designations from Sixers coach Brett Brown.

 Coach Brown plans to start:@TJMcConnell @NStauskas11 @Holla_At_Rob33